Bedford RL

-The Bedford RL was the British military's main medium lorry, built by Bedford from the mid-1950s until the late 1960s.
-The lorry was based on the civilian Bedford S type, first introduced in 1950.
-They superseded the Bedford QL, and were in turn superseded by the Bedford MK/MJ.
+The Bedford RL was the British Armed Forces main medium lorry, built by Bedford from the mid-1950s until the late 1960s.
+The lorry was based on the civilian Bedford S type.
+It superseded the Bedford QL, and in turn was superseded by the Bedford MK.

 History

 The Bedford RL was based on the Bedford SCL, a civilian 7-ton truck.
 The military version had all wheel drive and bigger wheels to increase ground clearance.
 Originally conservatively rated at 3 tons, all RL GS (general service) trucks in British Military service were, at a late stage in their service lives, re-rated at 4 tons without any mechanical modifications; the weight referring to its rated cross country payload weight.
-The last RL rolled off the production line in the early 1970s, a total of 74,000 being produced.
+The first was completed in May 1951.
+The last RL rolled off the production line in the early 1970s, a total of 73.135 being produced.

 Engine

-The RL was powered by a 4.9 L petrol engine producing 110 bhp, although some were fitted with diesel engines.
+The RL was powered by a 4.927 L petrol engine producing 110 -133 bhp, although some were fitted with diesel engines.